Narahari-Sundaragopalan/ISQA8086-Team-Project/Deliverables/DataCleaningDocumentation/DataCleaningDocumentation.md

 10. To print the required table with set of arguments listed aboove for clean data:
 **write.csv(clean_data, "500_Cities__Local_Data_for_Better_Health2013_Clean.csv")**

-    Note: The initial dataset correpsonding to the year 2013 with uncleaned data is available [here](https://github.com/Narahari-Sundaragopalan/ISQA8086-Team-Project/blob/master/RawDataSet/500CitiesLocalDataSetForBetterHealth2013.csv) and the Cleaned dataset for tyhe 500 Cities dataset is also available [here](https://github.com/Narahari-Sundaragopalan/ISQA8086-Team-Project/blob/master/RawDataSet/CleanedDataSet500CitiesForBetterHealth2013.csv) for reference.
+    Note: The initial dataset corresponding to the year 2013 with uncleaned data is available [here](https://github.com/Narahari-Sundaragopalan/ISQA8086-Team-Project/blob/master/RawDataSet/500CitiesLocalDataSetForBetterHealth2013.csv) and the Cleaned dataset for the 500 Cities dataset is also available [here](https://github.com/Narahari-Sundaragopalan/ISQA8086-Team-Project/blob/master/RawDataSet/CleanedDataSet500CitiesForBetterHealth2013.csv) for reference.

 ## Contributors
 1. Venkata Sravani Kakaraparthi